matrix-org/matrix-spec-proposals/proposals/3892-custom-emotes-with-encryption.md

 <br/><br/>
 Add custom emotes for reactions and the emoji picker.
 <br/><br/>
 Other MSCs introduced the idea of shareable packs.
-Those would be compatible with image packs except for encrypted rooms.
-It might be simpler to allow users to download a zip file of all the emotes in a room.
+This could be compatible with image packs except for encrypted rooms.
+It would be simpler to allow users to download a zip file of all the emotes in a room.
 <br/><br/>